home-assistant/developers.home-assistant/docs/internationalization/core.md

 #### Unit of measurement of entities

-Integrations can provide translations for native units of measurement of its entities.
+Integrations can provide translations for units of measurement of its entities.
 To do this, provide an `entity` object, that contains translations for the units and set the entity's `translation_key` property to a key under a domain in the `entity` object.
 If the entity's `translation_key` property is not `None` and the `entity` object provides a translated name, `SensorEntityDescription.native_unit_of_measurement` and `NumberEntityDescription.native_unit_of_measurement` will be ignored.

 The following example `strings.json` is for a `sensor` entity with its `translation_key` property set to `goal`: